Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 Next, put the dried meat in a food processor.
 Grind it until it becomes powdery.
 You can use the blender if you don't have a food processor.
 To do this, mince the meat first, cut it into tiny pieces, and put it in the blender.
 Make sure that you turn it into powder form.

-The next thing to do is to mix all other ingredients in a large bowl.
-Put the fruits and extras such as nuts, raisins, peanut butter, honey, or sugar.
-Then, mix one part of the fat into two parts of meat.
-Do this until you finish mixing all the ingredients.
-Mix it thoroughly.
+The next step is mixing the other ingredients in a large bowl.
+Add the fruits and extras, such as nuts, raisins, peanut butter, honey, or sugar.
+Then, mix one part of the fat into two parts of the meat.
+Repeat this process until you finish mixing all the ingredients.
+Mix thoroughly.

 After mixing the ingredients: